1 9 5 5 – 1 9 5 6 (UK)

 Mac the crazy kid

 A Garden in the Sea

-A young writer (Robert Urquhart) is searching for new material for his biography of a famous poet.
-He believes that a mysterious old recluse (Rosalie Crutchley) once knew the poet, and still has poems and letters yet unpublished.
+This adaptation of Henry James’s The Aspern Papers featured a young writer (Robert Urquhart) searching for new material for his biography of a famous poet.
+He believes that a mysterious old recluse once knew the poet, and still has poems and letters yet unpublished.
 So he goes to visit her in Venice at the old palace that stands in a garden in the sea.